 1. All employees are required to wear a mask.

-2. When picking orders, you must maintain 6ft distance between and your picking partner.
+2. When picking orders, you must maintain a 6ft distance between yourself and your picking partner.

-3. When picking an order one person is to pick-up the tray(s) and put it on the cart to minimize multiple handling trays.
+3. When picking an order, only one person is to pick up the tray(s) and put it on the cart to minimize multiple people handling trays.

-4. When moving long chain carts from one zone to the other zone do not have two people walking side by side down the corridors.
-Going forward one person is to pull the cart in the front and the other is to push the cart from the back.
+4. When moving long-chain carts from one zone to another, do not have two people walking side by side down the corridors.
+Instead, one person is to pull the cart from the front while the other pushes the cart from the back.

 Measures in place:

-2. Plexiglass has been installed at every tills.
+2. Plexiglass barriers have been installed at every cash register.

-– Staff will be screened at the start of their shift for COVID-19 Symptoms.
+– Staff are screened at the start of their shift for COVID-19 symptoms.

-– Maintain social distance between themselves and other staff members.
+– Staff are required to maintain social distance between themselves and other staff members.

-– Will preform daily cleaning as directed from supervisors.
+– Employees will perform daily cleaning as directed by their supervisors.

-– Customers will be greeted at the front door where they can access a sanitized cart and hand sanitizer.
+– Customers will be greeted by an employee at the front door, where they can access a sanitized cart and hand sanitizer.

-– Customers will be required to sanitize their hands.
+– Customers will be required to sanitize their hands before entering the store.

 – Customers and staff will be required to wear a mask.

 – Cashiers will be required to disinfect their workstation after each transaction.

 – All employees are required to maintain social distance between themselves, customers, and other staff members.

-1. Staff, clients, and customers are required to wear masks.
+1. Staff, clients, and customers are required to wear masks at all times.

-2. Masks are available to staff, clients, and staff on site and those who do not have one will be provided one.
+2. Masks are available to staff and customers who do not have their own.

 3. Staff are provided with gloves to use in the workplace.

-Devan Greenhouses ltd has reviewed the information on cleaning and disinfecting surfaces.
+Devan Greenhouses Ltd. has reviewed the information and guidelines on effective cleaning and disinfection of surfaces.

 Our workplace has enough handwashing facilities on site for all workers.
 Handwashing locations are visible and easily accessed.

-We have implemented cleaning protocols for all common areas and surfaces — e.g., washrooms, tools, equipment, vehicle interiors, shared tables, desks, light switches, and door handles.
+We have implemented cleaning protocols for all common areas and surfaces — for example: washrooms, tools, equipment, vehicle interiors, shared tables, desks, light switches, and door handles.

 We have ensured that workers responsible for cleaning and disinfection have adequate training and materials.

-We have removed unnecessary tools and equipment to simplify the cleaning process and reduce the risk of surface transmission – for example: coffee makers, shared utensils, and plates.
+We have removed all unnecessary tools and equipment to simplify the cleaning process and reduce the risk of surface transmission – for example: coffee makers, shared utensils, and plates.

-Devan Greenhouses facilities is cleaned on a daily basis by a regular cleaning crew.
-A deep-clean of all facilities (doors, desks, phones, greenhouse equipment, lunchroom equipment, computers, and keyboards) are completed daily.
-In high touch areas sanitizer or wash station is available.
+The Devan Greenhouses facilities are cleaned on a daily basis by a regular cleaning crew.
+A deep-clean of all facilities (doors, desks, phones, greenhouse equipment, lunchroom equipment, computers, and keyboards) is completed daily.
+In high touch areas, sanitizer or a wash station is available.

 Responsibilities of Workplace Parties